mrasu/echoed/README.md

 ## 2. Integrate with Existing Tests

-1. Update Jest Configuration for Echoed
+1. Update Jest configuration for Echoed
-    Modify your `jest.config.js` file to include Echoed in `testEnvironment` and `reporters`:
+    Modify your `jest.config.js` to include Echoed in `testEnvironment` and `reporters`:
     ```js
     module.exports = {
       // ... other configurations